South Croxton

 South Croxton (traditionally pronounced "crow-sun" [ˈkroʊsən]) is a village and civil parish in the Charnwood district of Leicestershire, England.
 It had a population of 261 in the 2011 census.
+It is 7.5 mi north-east of Leicester city centre.
 Nearby villages include Beeby, Barsby and Twyford.

 Governance and facilities

 The Parish Council holds open meetings on the first Monday of each month in the Village Hall.
 The Village Hall Committee meets there on the second Thursday of the month.
 A programme of improvements to the hall begun in 2007 continues.
-The Golden Fleece reopened in 2008 as a pub/restaurant.
+The Golden Fleece relaunched in 2008 as a pub/restaurant but closed in August 2023.
+Villagers are currently working towards saving the pub as an "Asset of Community Value" and reopening it as a facility for all.
 The village also has riding stables in Three Turns Lane, a Women's Institute that meets monthly, and a Wednesday Luncheon Club meeting every other month.